-The reconsideration hearing will usually be allocated approx. one hour of court’s time, which includes submissions from either party and the judge announcing the decision with reasons in the court.
+The reconsideration hearing will usually be allocated for approx. one hour of the court’s time, which includes submissions from either party and the judge announcing the decision with reasons in the court.
 The hearings often exceed the scheduled time.

 In case the permission is granted, then the next stage is to prepare for a full hearing.

 In the event permission is refused, an appeal can be lodged with the Court of Appeals.

 Time for an oral renewal or reconsideration hearing is allocated by the court or the tribunal.
 It is an opportunity to persuade a judge that the case is arguably on its merits.
 In most judicial reviews the respondent is not represented at renewal hearing; however, in immigration cases, the Home Office often assigns a lawyer to oppose the application.
 The judge decides the case there and then, and announce the verdict in the court.

 In case the permission is refused, then there is a right of appeal to the Court of Appeals.
 In case of permission is granted, then the next step is a full hearing.